RABBI OVADIA YOSEF (1920-2013)

-Rabbi Ovadia Yosef, former Sephardic Chief Rabbi of Israel, is a world renowned Talmudic scholar and authority on Jewish law.
-He is the spiritual leader of the Shas Party in the Israeli Knesset.
-Rabbi Ovadia Yosef currently lives in the Jerusalem neighborhood of Har Nof.
-Rabbi Ovadia Yosef has eleven children and numerous grand and great grandchildren.
+Rabbi Ovadia Yosef, former Sephardic Chief Rabbi of Israel, was a world renowned Talmudic scholar and authority on Jewish law.
+He was the spiritual leader of the Shas Party in the Israeli Knesset.
+Rabbi Ovadia Yosef lived in the Jerusalem neighborhood of Har Nof with his wife and eleven children.

 Rabbi Ovadia Yosef was born in Baghdad on September 23, 1920.
 In 1924 he immigrated to Jerusalem with his family.